Emilianissimo/learning-notes/js-notes.md

 # THIS

-In the lax (not strict) it is a link to the current object (just as in php), but in strict mode can me different.
+In the lax (not strict) it is a link to the current object (just as in php), but in strict mode can be different.

 ### Global context
 In global context (outside functions) <b>this</b> is linking to the global object, no matter the mode (strict or not):